seismic-initiative/consciOS-paper/paper-edited.md

 ###### 1.3 Notation & Metric Preamble

-We use the following symbols consistently throughout the paper. Π denotes a candidate policy frame; C(F; S) is a coherence metric between frame F and current state S; U(F) is task‑dependent expected utility; Cost(F) denotes computational/energetic costs; τ is a softmax temperature; λ is a decay rate in cumulative measures.
+We use the following symbols consistently throughout the paper.
+Pi (Π) denotes a candidate policy frame; C(F; S) is a coherence metric between frame F and current state S; U(F) is task‑dependent expected utility; Cost(F) denotes computational/energetic costs; tau (τ) is a softmax temperature; lambda (λ) is a decay rate in cumulative measures.
 Option‑Availability (OA) is operationalized as an effective action set size weighted by calibrated affordance scores.

-Recipe (Option‑Availability): enumerate perceived viable actions at time t, assign a subjective affordance score a_i ∈ [0,1] for each option i using a brief calibration, and compute OA(t) = Σ_i a_i.
+Recipe (Option‑Availability): enumerate perceived viable actions at time t, assign a subjective affordance score a_i in [0,1] for each option i using a brief calibration, and compute OA(t) = sum_i a_i.
 For simulated agents, proxy OA by action entropy with an affordance calibration factor.
 These definitions support reproducible comparisons across ablations and pilots.

 ###### 1.2 Methods Overview